wfpan/BiMo/README.md

 This directory contains the CANs that we built for all the subject systems used in our experiments.
 There are three versions of CANs according to different weighting mechanisms.

 # MCCNs
 This directory will contain the MCCNs used in this work.
-But now it is null.
-The whole set of MCCNs will be available after our work's acceptance.
-Of course, interested readers can email us (Email: wfpan@zjgsu.edu.cn) to get the whole data set in advance.
-Please use your institutional email address.
-Otherwise, we may not be able to respond to your emails.

 # goldset
 This directory contains the actual key classes for each subject system.